Bee-code-tech/donjay-server/docs/auth.md

 ## Notes

 - All passwords must be at least 6 characters long
+- Profile pictures are automatically generated using Iran.liara avatar service
+- All new users default to "customer" role (admin role must be set manually)
+- Car listing website supports two user roles: "customer" and "admin"
-- Usernames must be at least 5 characters and cannot be in email format
+- Usernames must be at least 5 characters and less than 8 characters, and cannot be in email format
 - OTP expires after 10 minutes
 - Password reset tokens expire after 1 hour
 - JWT tokens are set as HTTP-only cookies for security